Ishika-Goel/Patient-Health-record-System/README.md

  It is necessary for the hospital to keep track of all activities and records day in and day out of its patient, doctors, nurses, and other staffs that keeps the hospital in its operation.
 Keeping records on paper is a traditional base system that sometimes do not make it robust, in any case of damage all files will be lost that will cost a lot to the organization.
 Patient Health Record System is designed specifically to manage the records carefully and securely.

+# MOTIVATION
+The motivation behind patient health record system is to provide a complete and accurate description of the patient's medical history.
+This includes medical conditions, diagnoses, the care and treatment you provide, and results of such treatments.well-documented medical record reflects all clinically relevant aspects of the patient’s health and serves as an effective communication vehicle.